 Now onto my favorite character of the novel Han.
 Hanson as mentioned above is a reformed thief.
 Not mentioned above however is the fact that Han was actually the Streetlord of Ragmarket which is basically the equivalent of being a mob boss in real life.
 This isn’t really relevant to what I’m going to talk about but I just wanted to mention it.
 Anyway Han’s half of the story is more complicated than Raisa’s which is funny because her half involves politics.
 Han’s story is two fold; part of it involves him trying to find a legal way to make money to support his family while the other is more complicated.
 Essentially one day Han and his friend Dancer were on a sacred mountain and found some wizards setting fire to it.
 In order to stop them Han threatens to put an arrow through their leader and makes him hand over his amulet which is the source of a wizards power in this series.
 The other half of Han’s story is the tragedies that start occurring because he stole said amulet.

 Personally, I think the reason I liked Han’s character so much was because of his struggle of trying to find honest work, which as someone in the latter half of high school I can sort of relate to.
 Or it could be my obsession with gentleman thieves showing up, one of the two.

 All in all, I think that this book is a pretty good one if you like high fantasy novels.

-The Handmaid’s Tale by Margaret Atwood is available for checkout from the Mission Viejo Library.
-It is also available for download from Overdrive.
+The Demon King by Cinda Williams Chima is available to check out from the Mission Viejo Library.
+It is also available to download for free from Libby.